 We use the Google Web Fonts service on our websites, operated by the company Google Ireland Limited, registration number: 368047, Gordon House, Barrow Street, Dublin 4, Ireland.
 Processing only takes place if you have given your consent in accordance with Art.
 6 (1) a EU-DSGVO.
 Additional information on this possible processing can be found in the consent query in the Consent Management Tool.
 Provided consent has been given, Google Web Fonts can be used to provide a uniform display of fonts.
 When you call up a page, your browser loads the required web fonts into its browser cache in order to display texts and fonts correctly.
 For this purpose, the browser you are using must connect to Google's servers.
 This gives Google knowledge that our website has been accessed via your IP address.

+We use on our websites services of the content delivery network Cloudflare, operated by the company Cloudflare, Inc, 101 Townsend St, San Francisco, CA 94107, USA.
 Processing only takes place if you have given your consent in accordance with Art.
-6 Para.
-1 lit. a EU GDPR.
-Additional information on this possible processing can be found in the consent query within the consent management tool.
+6 (1) a EU GDPR.
+Additional information on this possible processing can be found in the consent query in the consent management tool.

+We use on our websites service of the Content Delivery Network jQuery to load web pages faster, operated by the company StackPath, LCC 2012 McKinney Ave.
+Suite 1100, Dallas, TX 75201, USA.
 Processing only takes place if you have given your consent in accordance with Art.
-6 Para.
-1 lit. a EU GDPR.
-Additional information on this possible processing can be found in the consent query in the consent management tool.
+6 (1) a EU-DSGVO.
+Additional information on this possible processing can be found in the consent query in the Consent Management Tool.

 We use a Content Delivery Network (Bootstrap) service from NetDNA LLC, Cahuenga Blvd Suite 630, 90068 Los Angeles, USA on our websites.
 Processing only takes place if you have given your consent in accordance with Art.
 6 Para.
 1 lit. a EU-GDPR.
 Additional information on this possible processing can be found in the consent query in the consent management tool.
 Provided consent has been given, the service can be used to load content from these websites via a Bootstrap distributed network.
 By using this technology, when you use this service, the geographically closest server to you is called from this network, i.e. Bootstrap is notified of the service usage.
 Bootstrap's use of Content Delivery Network is in the interest of providing the best user experience.
 For more information on how Bootstrap handles your personal data, please refer to the relevant explanations: https://www.bootstrap/privacy-policy/